29 Jun 8 Steps to Making Healthy Eating Easy!

 - Make a Plan: Do you go on autopilot at the grocery store or do you have a list and stick with it?
 Poor planning (or none at all) can lead to poor choices.
-Before your next trip to the market, make a list with fruits, vegetables, lean proteins, complex carbohydrates and healthy fats at the top.
+Before your next trip to the market, make a list of fruits, vegetables, lean proteins, complex carbohydrates, and healthy fats at the top.
 Or, take this one step further by pre-planning your meals.
-This also eliminates the end-of-day ritual of opening up your pantry or refrigerator, and declaring you have nothing to eat.
+This also eliminates the end-of-day ritual of opening up your pantry or refrigerator and declaring you have nothing to eat.

 - Eat the Rainbow: Fill your plate with the bright colors of the rainbow.
 Consuming a colorful variety of fruits and vegetables helps ensure you are getting essential nutrients – vitamins, minerals, antioxidants, fiber and more.
 For example, red tomatoes contain lycopene which can inhibit the growth of cancer cells, along with Vitamins A & C which are antioxidants that help protect against cell damage.
 Purple cabbage is packed phytonutrients and anthocyanin pigments which may reduce cholesterol, decrease inflammation, and improve your immune function and vision.
 (1)